Covid-19 Privacy Notice

 - If you require access to your information or if you wish to make a change to your information.

-We regularly review and update our privacy notice.
-This privacy notice was last updated on 20/05/2020 and will only be referred to during the coronavirus pandemic.
-This privacy notice is only currently valid until September 2020 unless any changes in legislation occur and this notice will have to be extended.
+*We regularly review and update our Privacy Notice.
+This part of the Privacy Notice was last updated on 02/08/2021 and will only be referred to during the coronavirus pandemic.